DerBejijing/Autoshutdown-Plugin/README.md

    - 1800

 #Wether the physical computer should shutdown after the server did
-#WARNING: on Linux and MAC this is a quite brutal shutdown (shutdown -h), so make sure there is no unsafed data that wouldn't survive a shutdown
+#WARNING: on Linux and Mac this is a quite brutal shutdown (shutdown -h), so make sure there is no unsafed data that wouldn't survive a shutdown
 physicalShutdown: false

 #specify a physical shutdown delay (minutes)